mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/registercontentscripts/index.md

 ### Return value

 A [`Promise`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) fulfilled with no arguments or rejected when there are errors.
-Errors can occur during script parsing and file validation or if the IDs specified do not exist.
+Errors can occur during script parsing and file validation or if the IDs specified exist.
 When an error occurs, no scripts are registered.

 ## Examples